osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 ![Settings for algo test](/images/ichi-test.png "Settings for algo test")

 I'm using EUR/USD on a 4 hour chart (so all of our periods that the Ichimoku uses to calculate will be 4 hours) and I'm testing it from January 1st, 2018 to December 20th, 2018.
-I'm also using a spread of 5, just so it doesn't interfere with our algorithm's performance too much.
+It has a starting balance of $10,000 and uses a lot size of 0.1.
+I'm also using a spread of 5, just so that it doesn't interfere with our algorithm's performance too much.
 For now, I care more about how it performs in the market rather than robustness.

 Here are the results: